p1r473/bitrot/README.rst

   $ bitrot

 This will start digging through your directory structure recursively indexing all files found.
-The index is stored in a ``.bitrot.db`` file which is a SQLite 3 database.
+The index is stored in a ''.bitrot.db'' file which is a SQLite 3 database.

-Next time you run ``bitrot`` it will add new files and update the index for files with a changed modification date.
+Next time you run ''bitrot'' it will add new files and update the index for files with a changed modification date.
 Most importantly however, it will report all errors, e.g. files that changed on the hard drive but still have the same modification date.

-All paths stored in ``.bitrot.db`` are relative so it's safe to rescan a folder after moving it to another drive.
+All paths stored in ''.bitrot.db'' are relative so it's safe to rescan a folder after moving it to another drive.
 Just remember to move it in a way that doesn't touch modification dates.
 Otherwise the checksum database is useless.